Skip to content

 Architecture Overview

-The NPU driver upgrades are coordinated by two components:
+NPU driver upgrades are coordinated by two components:

 Component Role

-rbln-npu-operator Cluster-level orchestration and upgrade policy enforcement
+rbln-npu-operator Cluster level orchestration and upgrade policy enforcement

-rbln-k8s-driver-manager Node-local driver lifecycle reconciliation
+rbln-k8s-driver-manager Driver lifecycle reconciliation on each node

 Depending on configuration, upgrades operate in one of the following modes: